-Take GoPro, for example, a hugely popular brand who regularly pumps out user-generated content for its consumers.
+Take GoPro, for example, a hugely popular brand that regularly pumps out user-generated content for its consumers.
 Instead of creating ads that simply shout “buy our awesome product”, they let their customers do the talking.

 Or pelicans, in this case:

-And then there’s Polaroid, a company who promotes user-generated content using TINT on their website rather than ads.
+And then there’s Polaroid, a company that promotes user-generated content using TINT on their website rather than ads.
 They encourage consumers to get involved by asking them to carry out tasks, like “snap a photo with the new Taylor Swift album for a chance to win the Polaroid 22300 camera”.